beevik/etree/README.md

 ###Example: Creating an XML document

-The following example creates an XML document from scratch using the etree package and outputs its indented contents to stdout:
+The following example creates an XML document from scratch using the etree package and outputs its indented contents to stdout.
 ```go
 doc := etree.NewDocument()
 doc.CreateProcInst("xml", `version="1.0" encoding="UTF-8"`)